 Alcohol.
 Try abstaining for a while since alcohol also can cause eyelids to twitch.

 Nutritional imbalances.
-Some reports suggest a lack of certain nutritional substances, such as magnesium, can trigger eyelid spasms.
-Although these reports are not conclusive, we cannot rule this out as a possible cause of a twitching eye.
-If you are concerned that your diet may not be supplying all the nutrients you need, I suggest talking this over with your family doctor for expert advice rather than randomly buying over-the-counter nutritional products.
+Some reports suggest a lack of certain dietary substances, such as magnesium, can trigger eyelid spasms.
+Although these reports are inconclusive, we cannot rule this out as a possible cause of a twitching eye.
+Suppose you are concerned that your diet may not supply all the necessary nutrients.
+In that case, I suggest discussing this with your family doctor for expert advice rather than randomly buying over-the-counter nutritional products.

 When Should I See a Doctor About Eye Lid Twitching?